 - A. The original registration certificate must be presented at the time heifers are checked in the show and tattoos will be checked.
-In emergency cases, digital copies of registration certificates may be accepted, if all information required is verifiable.
+In place of original papers, an exhibitor can log onto the breed association website to verify registration of an animal as long as all required information is visible.
 No copies or duplication of the original registration certificate will be accepted.
 Registration certificate must be made out in the exhibitor's name only.
 Farm names and multiple owners will not be acceptable.
 Tattoos will be checked and must match the registration certificate and the entry form.
-No fresh tattoos are allowed at heifer check-in. - B. Registration papers on registered heifers should be applied for by October 1, 2023.
-All registered heifers are required to have a registration number that is assigned by the breed association prior to November 1, 2023.
-Any heifers entered in the registered show that do not have a valid registration number entered into the online registration system by November 1, 2023 will be disqualified and ineligible to show. - C. Registered beef heifers with a Georgia 4-H/FFA Verification Stamp or a Verification Stamp from a recognized National Breed Association on the registration papers may choose to bring the registration paper to check in.
+No fresh tattoos are allowed at heifer check-in.
+Animals without proper registration information that leave registration WILL NOT be allowed to return later to check in. - B. Registration papers on registered heifers should be applied for by October 1, 2024.
+All registered heifers are required to have a registration number that is assigned by the breed association prior to November 1, 2024.
+Any heifers entered in the registered show that do not have a valid registration number entered into the online registration system by November 1, 2024 will be disqualified and ineligible to show. - C. Registered beef heifers with a Georgia 4-H/FFA Verification Stamp or a Verification Stamp from a recognized National Breed Association on the registration papers may choose to bring the registration paper to check in.
 The previously verified animal is not required to be present at check in.
 Georgia 4-H/FFA Show Management will stamp registration papers at the Georgia Junior Beef Futurity and Georgia National Fair cattle shows.